Ruck PT Simplified

 Plank Pull Through

-Start in plank position and drag the ruck under your core, switching arms each time.
+Start in plank position and drag the ruck under your core, with your opposite arm.
+Repeat, switching arms each time.

 Hold the ruck in one hand by your side and walk (or run to go faster).
 Switch hands half way.